Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Methods

 \subsection{Numerical Methods}

 We have implemented Braginskii viscosity in the smoothed particle magnetohydrodynamics (SPMHD) code \textsc{OpenGadget3} \citep{Springel_2005, Groth_2023}.
 SPH works by interpolating physical quantities among the closer neighbor particles ($N_{\rm ngb}$) using a Gaussian-like smoothing kernel with compact support.
 Throughout this paper, we used a Wendland $C^6$ kernel \citep{Wendland_1995, Dehnen_2012} and 295 neighbors, including artificial viscosity \citep{Balsara_1995, Cullen_2010} and artificial conductivity \citep{Price_2008}.
+A detailed description of the numerical methods employed in \textsc{OpenGadget3} can be found in \citet{Springel_2005} and \citet{Beck_2015}.

 To be able to solve the MHD equations numerically, they need to be discretized.
 In the case of \textsc{OpenGadget3}, we discretised the pressure anisotropy (eq. \eqref{eqn:pressure_aniso}) of a particle $i$ as: